ShaunaGordon/shaunagordon.github.com/content/posts/2016-01-13-pelican-travis-and-github.md

 date: 2016-01-13
 categories: [tech]
 tags: [site, tips, automation, continuous integration]
+aliases:
+- "/blog/2016/01/13/pelican-travis-and-github"
 ---

 **Hey-o!
 There have been some changes made to this process.
-[Be sure to check out the updates.](http://shaunagordon.com/blog/2017/09/01/pelican-travis-and-github)**
+[Be sure to check out the updates.](http://shaunagordon.com/2017/09/01/pelican-travis-and-github)**

 This is actually the second time I've leveraged [Travis CI](https://travis-ci.org/) for managing my static-site blog, but apparently I didn't write about it.
-I had done it shortly after [setting up the Octopress version of my blog](http://shaunagordon.com/blog/2013/01/13/yet-another-new-home-for-the-blog/).
+I had done it shortly after setting up the Octopress version of my blog.
 It was nice and convenient, and dramatically lowered the barrier to writing more blog entries, though I didn't realize that until I lost that capability when I switched to Pelican (probably because the Octopress version was a bit finicky, due to breaking changes in the upstream Octopress repo, so the barrier was still pretty high).

 But then I switched to [Pelican](http://blog.getpelican.com/), which was infinitely less finicky...once I got it initially set up.